OPC to MSSQL: Writing a lot of OPC tags to the MS SQL 2008 database

 Fig. 3 Data

 Every new value of OPC tags appears on a new line here.
-Every line contains the additional "ITEM_NAME" and "UPDATE_DATE_TIME" items with the item name and timestamp, respectively.
+Every line contains the additional "ITEM_NAME" and "UPDATE_DATE_TIME" items with the item name and timestamp.

 To set up a connection, you should create and configure the ODBC data source for connecting to your MSSQL database.
 Click the "Configure" button to do it.
 After you create the data source, click "Update" and select the data source from the list.

 7. Binding (fig. 7) allows you to specify which data to which columns the program should add.
-You should specify the column name and "bind" the item to it from the main window of the program (the parser item).
+You should specify the column name and "bind" an item to it from the program's main window (the parser item).
 You should also specify the data type of the column.